Potty training is never easy, and its doubly difficult to spot those tell tale potty training signs…..

 Its important to check for the potty training combination of signs, as well as making sure you don’t start that little bit too soon; when your child is going through that defiant phase.
 Defiance and potty training DO NOT go together.

 Chatterbox was 2 and three quarters and made it in a week.
 Stuntboy was just over three and took a bit longer than a week with No. 2s, but we all know what a weird feeling needing one of those is; so I don’t blame him on that one!
 He was someone that went straight from the nappy to the toilet, I think because he saw his sister using it.
 Younger kids can do this, though sometimes this is coupled with anxieties about sitting on a hard toilet seat, or trapping fingers.
-In this situation, it may be worth investing in a soft toilet seat, such as those from Toto toilets.

 If you are potty training and need any help, then do check out our potty training charts.
 We used them with ours and they did wonders.
 Just choose a reward for them, and everytime they use the potty, colour in a space or put a sticker on.
 They love them – and add a photo so they can be a princess, fairy, racing driver or a spaceman…what more do you want.